 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

 SNES?
 C64?
 Pfft.
 Old news.
-We want a tiny Amiga, Dreamcast and N64 under our telly, STAT
+We want a tiny Sega Dreamcast, N64, PS2 and BBC Micro under our telly, STAT

 When Nintendo resurrected the NES in shrunken form, it had no idea what it had unleashed.
-Frantic shoppers punched each-other’s teeth out for a chance to own the diminutive console and make their thumbs ache reacquainting themselves with Super Mario Bros. and Mega Man 2.
+Frantic shoppers punched each other’s teeth out for a chance to own the diminutive retro game console and make their thumbs ache to reacquaint themselves with Super Mario Bros. and Mega Man 2.

-The SNES soon followed, and others have got in on the act: there’s now a tiny C64, and Sega’s announced a Mega Drive Mini.
+The SNES soon followed, and others got in on the act: a tiny Mega Drive, a little PlayStation, and dinky takes on the C64, Amiga and Atari 400/800.

-But these consoles are so dinky that there’s still loads of room under our telly.
-So Stuff demands to see the following retro consoles (as zapped by shrink-ray) before Santa shows up drunk in December.
+But these love letters to gaming’s past are so small that there’s still loads of room under our telly.
+So Stuff demands to see the following retro game consoles (as zapped by shrink-ray) before Santa shows up drunk in December.
 And, no, one of them isn’t the Amstrad CPC Mini.
 We’re not masochists.

 The Sega Dreamcast Mini